An easy to use motor/servo driver board and integrated power supply for your Raspberry Pi! Make cool robots and other awesome projects! Read more

 Email updates and a mention on twitter for your support of this awesome project!Estimated delivery:

 A bare PCB of the finalised MotorPiTX v1.0 board, you will need to supply your own components but you will get the satisfaction of assembling and soldering it yourself, plus instructions!
 Also email updates and a mention on twitter!
-(UK only)Estimated delivery:Ships within the UK only
+(UK only)Estimated delivery:Only ships to: United Kingdom

 A bare PCB of the finalised MotorPiTX v1.0 board, you will need to supply your own components but you will get the satisfaction of assembling and soldering it yourself, plus instructions!
 Also email updates and a mention on twitter!
-(Outside UK)Estimated delivery:Add £3 to ship outside the UK
+(Outside UK)Estimated delivery:Ships anywhere in the world

 A bare PCB of the finalised MotorPiTX v1.0 board, with all the separate necessary components and you get the satisfaction of assembling and soldering it yourself, plus instructions!
 Also email updates and a mention on twitter!
-(Outside UK)Estimated delivery:Add £3 to ship outside the UK
+(UK only)Estimated delivery:Only ships to: United Kingdom

 A bare PCB of the finalised MotorPiTX v1.0 board, with all the separate necessary components and you get the satisfaction of assembling and soldering it yourself, plus instructions!
 Also email updates and a mention on twitter!
-(UK only)Estimated delivery:Ships within the UK only
+(Outside UK)Estimated delivery:Ships anywhere in the world

 A completely assembled and tested, fully functional MotorPiTX v1.0 board, ready to use with instructions!
 Also email updates and a mention on twitter!
-(UK only)Estimated delivery:Ships within the UK only
+(UK only)Estimated delivery:Only ships to: United Kingdom

 A completely assembled and tested, fully functional MotorPiTX v1.0 board, ready to use with instructions!
 Also email updates and a mention on twitter!
-(Outside UK)Estimated delivery:Add £3 to ship outside the UK
+(Outside UK)Estimated delivery:Ships anywhere in the world

 - (30 days)